wandb/docs/docs/guides/launch/add_job_to_queue.md

 :::note
-For docker image jobs, the image tag is automatically added as an alias to the job.
+For docker image jobs, the version alias is automatically added as an alias to the job.
 :::

 ## Add jobs to your queue